 Step 2 | Remove Eyelash Extensions

-To remove the eyelash extensions, you want to put remover (we humbly recommend TLP’s Eyelash Extension Remover) onto whatever application tool you’re comfortable using and that won’t get remover into your client’s eyes.
+To remove the eyelash extensions, you want to put remover (we humbly recommend TLP’s Eyelash Extension Remover and Eyelash Extension Tile) onto whatever application tool you’re comfortable using and that won’t get remover into your client’s eyes.
 At The Lash Professional, we really like using Micro Brushes, because they’re small enough to spread the product between the lashes.
 We recommend using two at a time and attacking the lashes from both the top of the extensions and underneath the extensions, to really get that remover in there.
 Work with the remover and the extensions by coating the extensions from base to tip with remover.
 After a few minutes, you should see the extensions begin to easily slide off your client’s natural lash.

 It’s especially important during this step to be gentle.
 Remember, you’re working with adhesive with strength comparable to super glue.
 Harsh pulling at extensions when trying to remove them could accidentally break the natural lashes, or even prematurely pull them out.
 This can not only damage your client’s lashes immediately, but permanently.

 After every eyelash extension has been removed, clean the lashes with a lash-safe cleanser or even just water.
 Whatever you feel is going to cleanse the lashes best and won’t leave any uncomfortable residue, is fine.
 Wipe the lashes gently (with the eye pads still on!), to ensure that you got any pesky remover residue.